Saket-Upadhyay/firefly-ids/README.md

 ---
 ##### Note -

-:heavy_exclamation_mark: paper's link / DOI and citation data will be updated after publication.
+:heavy_exclamation_mark: Paper's link / DOI and citation data will be updated after publication.

-:bangbang: This project is a result of our research on NICS, Code will be available after paper publication.
+:bangbang: This project is a result of our research on NICS, the code will be available after paper publication.